veres-one/docs.veres.one/docs/sectors.md

 ## Healthcare

-Veres One provides a common platform for disparate entities within the healthcare system to to interact with high assurance.
+Veres One provides a common platform for disparate entities within the healthcare system to interact with high assurance.
 Physician licenses, digital prescriptions, and medical records are just some examples of identity data that can be effortlessly verified.